-Some of the signs that your foundation may be in need of repair are:
+Some of the signs that your foundation may need repair are:

-Any of these signs could indicate that you are in need of foundation repair.
+Any of these signs could indicate that you require foundation repair.
 We use underpinning products such as helical piers and steel push piers.
 We also install helical piers for new construction to stop foundation problems before they can even start, and offer crawlspace repairs.
 The products we use for foundation repair are manufactured by Earth Contact Products (ECP), the best in the industry.

 Both piers are driven deep into the ground until they reach stable soil, then the entire weight of the structure is lifted onto the piers, lifting and stabilizing the structure.
 This will keep it structurally sound for years to come.